chihoyoon/kimchi-house/README.md

-# Kimchi House Website Building Project
+# The Project Building a Small Food Court (Kimchi House) Website